 Auf b.
 Malik Ashja’i reported: “We practiced incantation [ruyqa] in the pre-islamic days and we said: Allah’s Messenger, what is your opinion about it?
 He said: Let me know your incantation and said: There is no harm in the incantation which does not smack of polytheism” (Muslim 26:5457)

 Ruqya was an incantation accompanied by spitting, used to supposedly heal sickness, diseases, snake bites or insect stings.
 Muhammad adopted it from the pagans – as it was done in Allah’s name.
 After all, Allah was one of the many pre-islamic pagan deities).

 The hadiths contain accounts of Muhammad allegedly healing people through his spit.
 He allowed ruqya be done for non-Muslims in exchange for money, banned it and later endorsed it again.
 This art is still practiced by many Muslims around the world, though, the majority prefer to go to the hospital for treatment, rather than waiting for someone to spit on their foreheads for “healing.”

 VII.
 The Evil Eye

 This is believed to be a curse placed on a person (or an animal) by an evil stare from an envious person.
 It is believed to cause injury, misfortune or diseases.
-The pagans believed beautiful (or handsome) folks were often its target, this is why Aisha reported that Muhammad “commanded me that I should make use of incantation for curing the influence of an evil eye.”
-(Muslim 26:5445)
+The pagans believed beautiful (or handsome) folks were often its target.
+Aisha reported that Muhammad “commanded me that I should make use of incantation for curing the influence of an evil eye” (Muslim 26:5445).